brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 1. **Add-ADComputer-n-GrantJoinPermissions.ps1**: Automates adding workstations to the domain and granting appropriate permissions.

-2. **Add-ADUserWithCSVExport.ps1**: Creates new Active Directory (AD) users within specified Organizational Units (OUs), and Operators can select the target domain, search for and choose an OU, and specify user details.
+2. **Add-ADUserWithCSVExport.ps1**: Creates new Active Directory (AD) users within specified Organizational Units (OUs), and operators can select the target domain, search for and choose an OU, and specify user details.

 3. **Adjust-ExpirationDate-ADUserAccount.ps1**: Provides a GUI to search for Active Directory users by account description, list matching users, and update their account expiration dates, streamlining user management in IT environments.